A non-unitary solar constraint for long-baseline neutrino experiments: Abstract

 \section{Abstract}

 Long-baseline neutrino oscillation experiments require external constraints on $\sin^2\theta_{12}$ and $\Delta m_{21}^2$ to make precision measurements of the leptonic mixing matrix.
 These constraints come from measurements of the Mikheyev-Smirnov-Wolfenstein (MSW) mixing in solar neutrinos.
-Here we develop an MSW large mixing angle approximation in the presence of heavy neutral leptons which adds a single new parameter ($\alpha_{11}$) representing the magnitude of the mixing between the $\nu_e$ state and the heavy sector.
+Here we develop an adiabatic MSW approximation in the presence of heavy neutral leptons; it adds, to leading order, a single new parameter ($\alpha_{11}$) representing the magnitude of the mixing between the $\nu_e$ state and the heavy sector.
 We use data from the Borexino, SNO and KamLAND collaborations to find a solar constraint appropriate for heavy neutral lepton searches in long-baseline oscillation experiments.
-Solar data limits the magnitude of the non-unitary parameter to $(1-\alpha_{11}) < 0.046$ at the $99\%$ credible interval and yields a strongly correlated constraint on the solar mass splitting and the magnitude of $\nu_e$ non-unitary mixing.
+Solar data yields a strongly correlated constraint on the solar mass splitting and the magnitude of $\nu_e$ non-unitary mixing, limiting the magnitude of the non-unitary parameter to $(1-\alpha_{11}) < 0.046$ at the $99\%$ credible region.